Privacy Policy

 Personal Data

-Personal data is data about you.
+Personal data is data about you as an individual.
 This includes your name, address and email address.
-You do not have to disclose any personal data in order to visit our website.
-In some cases, we require your name and address as well as further information in order to provide you with the service you have requested.
+You do not need to disclose any personal data in order to visit our website.
+In some cases, we need your name and address as well as other information in order to provide you with the service you require.

 The same applies if we send you information material at your request or if we respond to your enquiries.
-In these cases, we will always inform you accordingly.
+We will always inform you in such cases.
 Furthermore, we only store data that you have provided to us automatically or voluntarily.

 When you use one of our services, we generally only collect the data necessary to provide you with our service.
 We may ask you for further information, but this is voluntary.
 Whenever we process personal data, we do so in order to provide you with our service or to pursue our commercial objectives.